• Skip to main content

 No. Marzipan is a soft almond paste often used to make candies or as fondant for cakes.
 Mazapan is a candy made with peanuts and powdered sugar and does not resemble a paste.

-Place the Mexican candy in a plastic cling wrap or an airtight container.
+Place the Mexican candy in a plastic wrap or wax paper.
+Then store in an airtight container.
 Store at room temperature for up to 3 weeks.

 Homemade mazapan stacked up on a decorative plate and next to a red rose.